EnsleyEC/luizalabs_api/README.md

 # Technologies/Tools

-The following tools were used in the construction of the project:
+The following tools were use in the construction of the project:

 - [Spring Boot](https://spring.io/projects/spring-boot)
 - [Java 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)